Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-and-stewardship/essay.md

 ## Domains and web infrastructure

-The SignWriting ecosystem includes a coordinated set of domains that support public access, tools, documentation, and archival material.
+The SignWriting ecosystem includes a coordinated set of domains that support public access, tools, documentation, archival material, and related stewardship work.

+Not every stewarded domain is part of the core Sutton SignWriting infrastructure.
+The public asset register distinguishes core, related, and adjacent domains.

-Current domains under active maintenance include:
+Core SignWriting access, tool, and documentation domains under active maintenance include:

 - `signwriting.org`
 - `signwriting.net`